 The amphitheater is an outdoor open space that sits 250 to 300 people.
 It is mostly used for stage performances, rehearsals, educational and corporate exercises.

 This area has a 700-person sitting capacity and is used for concerts, festival programs, as well as stage performances.

 Also referred to as the ‘small stage‘, this outdoor space sits 200 people and overlooks the building that houses the food and drink vendors stationed in the Park.
 This space is equally functional for concerts and outdoor activities such as screenings, dinner nights, educational workshops, and meetings.

-All around the Park are green spaces suitable for picnics, intimate hangouts, art workshops and exhibitions, as well as performances.
+All around the Park are green spaces suitable for intimate hangouts, art workshops and exhibitions, as well as performances.